jeremiah-joh/dslibc/doc/sll.md

 `int sll_##name##_insert(struct sll_##name *sll, const type val, const size_t idx);`

 Inserts the `val` to the `idx` in `sll`.
-It returns -1 as error if `idx` is out of range or memory reallocation is failed.
+It returns -1 as error if `idx` is out of range or memory allocation is failed.

 ```c
 #include <stdlib.h>